iter8-tools/docs/docs/tutorials/load-test-grpc/usage.md

               --set binaryDataURL="https://location.of/data.bin"
     ```

-### data vs dataURL vs binaryDataURL
-If the call data is shallow and has only a few fields, setting the `data` value directly is the easiest of the three approaches.
-If it is deeply nested, or contains many fields, storing the data as a JSON or binary file, and providing the `dataURL` or `binaryDataURL` value might be the easier approach.
-When more than one of these options are specified, the `data` field takes precedence over the `dataURL` field which in turn takes precedence over the `binaryDataURL` field.
+The `data` parameter takes precedence over the `dataURL` parameter which in turn takes precedence over the `binaryDataURL` parameter.

 ***